Carotid endarterectomy (CEA) is

 - An IV (intravenous) line will be

 blood pressure and to take blood samples.
-One or more extra catheters may be put in into
+One or more extra catheters may be put into

-include the under the collarbone area and the groin.
+include under the collarbone area and the groin.

 - If there is too much hair at the

 surgical site, the healthcare team may shave it off.

 - You will be placed on the operating